 Cream of Coconut Tempeh

-I use butternut squash soup (in the asceptic container) to add creaminess, color and flavor.
-Corn or potato leek soup could also be used as well as a canned, cream soup.
-Almost any vegetables will do, in the amounts you like.
-You may also substitute tofu for the tempeh.
+I use butternut squash soup to add creaminess, color and flavor, but corn or potato leek soup could also be used.
 Serve over couscous, millet, quinoa or rice.

 - 1 tablespoon oil Add to list

 - 1/2 onion, small dice Add to list

 - 8 shiitake mushrooms, thinly sliced Add to list

 - 1/2 bell pepper, coarsely chopped Add to list

 - Salt and pepper, to taste Add to list

 - 1 cup prepared butternut squash soup Add to list